pikepdf/pikepdf/docs/installation.rst

 PyPy3 support
 -------------

-PyPy3 3.6 and 3.7 are currently supported, these being the latest versions of PyPy as of this writing.
+PyPy3 3.7 is currently supported, these being the latest versions of PyPy as of this writing.
 Windows PyPy wheels are not supported because cibuildwheel does not support Windows 64-bit PyPy.
 We have not checked if source builds work.